 We access reality primarily through narrative language.
 We can not even fathom the earth beneath our feet, except as part of the tale we are telling.
 Rather than a solid foundation, we stand upon a fictional concept.
 The words that we use indicate what part the ground is going to play in our chronicle: soil, parking lot, path, tarmac, tundra.
 We plant and harvest crops in soil, we hike up and down a path, we park and make-out in the parking lot, we take off and crash on the tarmac, and we bounce across or study the tundra.
 Language precedes perception and determines our actions.

 (First part of a six part series, followed by “Extending the Linguistic ‘Concept’ to Include ‘Narrative Function.”
-To learn more about Don Quixote, do a search for his name on this site.
-Read more on these theories in my book Narrative Madness, available at narrativemadness.com and on Amazon.)
+To learn more about Don Quixote and these theories, read my book Narrative Madness, available on Amazon.)

 Engraving by Gustave Dore.

 Cervantes, Miguel de.
 Don Quixote de la Mancha.
 Trans.
 Charles Jarvis.
 Ed.
 E. C. Riley.
 Oxford: Oxford University Press, 1992.
 Print.